 "For Oil of Almonds, and we receive Prussic Acid.

 "What are we to do when our meat and drink are poisoned?"

-And again :-
+And again:-

-"Surely any one of respectability sufficient to gain cre-dence for his assertion would make a fortune were he to set his face strenuously against all imposture, and determine to sell only genuine articles, even at a slightly enhanced valids, delicate women, and tender children, have fallen victims to adulterations of food, drink, and drugs.
+And again:- "Surely any one of respectability sufficient to gain cre"Surely any one of respectability sufficient to gain credence for his assertion would make a fortune were he to set his face strenuously against all imposture, and determine to sell only genuine articles, even at a slightly enhanced effect of the dangerous adulterations of our food.

+There is no exaggeration in saying that numbers of invalids, delicate women, and tender children, have fallen victims to adulterations of food, drink, and drugs.
 Paralysis has also been clearly traced to this cause, and the universal diffusion of indigestion owes its origin very largely to the effect of the dangerous adulterations of our food.

 To remedy this great social evil, the London Unadulterated Food Company is established.

 Each article vended will be manufactured or prepared entirely by the Company, and foreign productions will be imported direct; it will therefore derive the profits of both manufacturer and dealer, at the same time that it ensures perfect freedom from adulteration.

 A wholesale and export trade of unequalled magnitude may already be considered as guaranteed.

-There is no exaggeration in saying that numbers of in-valids, delicate women, and tender children, have fallen may already be considered as guaranteed.
 Shareholders will have the privilege of purchasing their goods of the Company at wholesale price.
-The great addi-tional value that will attach to the shares from this regulation is obvious.
+The great additional value that will attach to the shares from this regulation is obvious.